 A pair of kidneys is an indispensable component of the human anatomy.
 Located at the rear end of the abdominal cavity, the main function of these bean-shaped organs is to filter the blood in the human body.
 This is done through nephrons, which are microscopic filters for blood.
 Each kidney contains millions of units of nephrons.
 Apart from this, the kidneys diligently remove wastes, control the body fluid balance and regulate the balance of electrolytes.

 As with all organs of the human body, kidneys can be plagued with several diseases.
-While some of them can be treated with medication and changes in diet or lifestyle, advanced diseases such as End Stage Renal Disease or kidney failure require more serious treatments.
-The kidneys in End Stage Renal function so poorly that it cannot be reversed and is no longer capable of keeping one alive.
-In such situations, the only option is the kidney transplant.
+While some of them can be treated with medication and changes in diet or lifestyle, advanced diseases such as End-Stage Renal Disease or kidney failure require more serious treatments.
+The kidneys in End-Stage Renal function so poorly that it cannot be reversed and is no longer capable of keeping one alive.
+In such situations, the only option is a kidney transplant.